Frequently Asked Questions

 Yes – and here’s a link to the assessment.

-There are Pre-TRT Levels available for those learners who are starting from the very basics.
-The resources will be available on the support site when you’ve registered for the full training.
+TRT Basic is available for learners who are starting with learning their alphabet sounds.
+The resources will be available on the tutor support site when you’ve completed the full training.

 2. Who is That Reading Thing for?